Waltl33/radio_tracker_capstone/README.md

 In this app the user will be ablt to
 * Signup with a profile
 * View all the radios
-* Rent radio's to Deputies
-* Edit the Deputies and radio's location
+* Edit the Deputy's  location
-* Delete the Deputies
+* Delete the Deputy
-* Edit their reviews
+* Update the Deputy's location

 ## Technologies